 While mixture is heating I like to slice ham and arrange in a lined or greased slow cooker.

-Once the glaze has boiled pour evenly over ham.
-Cover slow cooker and turn on low.
-A 4-pound ham cooks in 1.5 – 2 hours.
-Use a meat thermometer to test that the internal temperature of the ham has reached 140 degrees F. Turn to keep warm
+A 10 pound ham cooks on low in 4.5 to 5.5 hours and on high in 3.5 to 4.5 hours.
+Use a meat thermometer to test that the internal temperature of the ham has reached 140°F. Turn to keep warm when ready to serve.

 Other Holiday Recipes to Serve with Ham: